- Aktive Kultur Reisen

-You are on a small budget, but organizing a trip to India and travelling alone overwhelms you?
+Small budget, but organizing a trip to India and travelling alone is too much for you?
 No problem!
-Every year in March and September Chalo!
-Travels organizes a three-week Backpacker-India-Trip you can join!
+Every year in March and September we organize three-week India backpacker trips, which you are very welcome to join!

-This trip includes almost everything India has to offer: trekking in the Himalayas, living in a yoga ashram on the holy Ganges, camel safari through the desert, cooking classes, visits of lively markets, houseboat tour on the backwaters, hike through tea and spices and finally a few relaxing days on the beach!
+This trip includes almost everything India has to offer: trekking in the Himalayas, living in a yoga ashram on the holy Ganges, camel safari through the desert, cooking lessons, visits to lively markets, houseboat tour on the backwaters, hike through tea and spices and finally a few relaxing days on the beach!

-You will be received at Delhi airport by our experienced tour guide and for the first two weeks you will travel through northern India together in a group and your Guide.
+You will be received at delhi airport by our experienced tour guide and for the first two weeks you will travel through northern India together.
 Your guide not only familiarizes you with Indian customs, but also gives you some insider tips about the people and culture of India.
 You will spend the last week in Kerala, southern India.
-During this Kerala round trip in a vehicle and with a driver you will visit the Westernghats with tea plantations, do a houseboat tour in the Backwaters, take a hike through the spice forests stroll through the small alleys of Fort Kochi and relaxe at a beach.
+During the round trip through the tea plantations, backwaters, spice forests and beaches, you will have a taxi with a private driver at your disposal.

-Day 1 Departure from your home country and arrival in Delhi
+Day 1 Departure from Germany and arrival in Delhi

 Day 2 Delhi Sightseeing and bus ride to Mcleod Ganj/Daramshala (overnight, 10 hours)

-We spend the day in Delhi and visit Old and New Delhi by foot, metro and rickshaw.
-In the evening we set off on the first night bus ride to the Himalayas.
+We spend the day in Delhi and visit the old and new district by foot, metro and rickshaw.
+In the evening we set off on the first night bus ride really Himalaya.

 Day 3 Day in Tibetan-influenced Mcleod Ganj

-Mcleod Ganj is not only a mountain resort at 1800 m in the middle of the Indian Himalayas, but also home to many exiled Tibetans, including the Dalai Lama.
-After the bus ride we will have breakfast on a roof terrace and then visit the small town, including the Dalai Lama temple and Tibetan museum and the small villages around.
+Mcleod Ganj is not only a mountain resort at 1800 m in the middle of the Indian Himalayas, but also home to many exiled Tibetans, including the Dala Lama.
+After the bus ride we will have breakfast on a roof terrace and then visit the small village, including the Dalai Lama temple and Tibetan museum.

-Day 4 Start of the Three Day Trek
+Day 4 Start of the three-day Himalayan trek

 Today begins our three-day tent trek.
 Our first five-hour leg takes us through pine forests and small villages to our idyllic camp on a bubbling river near the traditional village of Kareri.
 With yoga, cooking together and a camp fire, the day will end.